Electric blanket

 What is a Tog?

-Tog is a unit of thermal resistance used to measure the insulating properties of comforters for classification purposes.
-A higher Tog number represents better insulation and more heat.
-Tog values usually range from 1 (very light) to 15 (very hot).
-Nice and easy right when you can just measure thermal resistance?
+Tog is a unit of thermal resistance used to measure and classify the insulating properties of comforters.
+A higher Tog number represents better insulation and more warmth.
+Tog values usually range from 1 (very light) to 15 (very warm).
+Nice and easy right if you can just measure thermal resistance?
 Yes indeed!
-However, it doesn’t quite complete the story because you are not measuring with this whether a quilt is insulating.
-Especially for down duvets, for example, this insulation value, fill power or CUIN value is very valuable.
+However, the story is not quite complete because this does not measure whether a duvet is insulating.
+Especially for down comforters, for example, this insulation value, filling power or CUIN value is very valuable.

-The Tog value is very well known in Great Britain and the British Isles and is actually hardly used in the Low Countries and by extension Western Europe.
+The Tog value is very well known in Britain and the British Isles, and is actually rarely used in the Low Countries and by extension Western Europe.
 A lot of producers create their own interpretation.
 This makes it less easy for you, as an interested consumer, to compare properly.
-So often a warm quilt is conveniently called a 4-season model.
+So often a warm duvet is called a 4-season duvet.
 These quilts can be used together or as individual quilts thanks to attached “cutters” or buttons.
-A warmer part for the in-between seasons and a lighter part for summer, together they then form the very warm winter comforter.
+A warmer section for the in-between seasons and a lighter section for summer.
+Together, they then form the very warm winter comforter.

 What is fill power?